EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Looking through the list, the `/bin/systemctl` stands out, as it is a utility responsible for examining and controlling the `systemd` system and service manager.
+Looking through the list, the `/bin/systemctl` stands out, as it is a command responsible for examining and controlling the `systemd` system and service manager.
 In `systemd` services are referred to as `units`, which serve as resources the system administrates via the corresponding `unit files`.

-Researching this on [GTFOBins](https://gtfobins.github.io/) we find a reference to an [exploit](https://gtfobins.github.io/gtfobins/systemctl/) that we can use when `systemctl` has `SUID` permissions.
+Researching this command on [GTFOBins](https://gtfobins.github.io/) we find a reference to an [exploit](https://gtfobins.github.io/gtfobins/systemctl/) that we can use when `systemctl` has `SUID` permissions.

 Our attack vector then is to create a `unit file` which `systemctl` will start for us so we can view the flag included in `/root/root.txt` that we have no direct access to with our current permissions.